 - Donkey meat production is picking up.
 Kenyan Donkey farmers in Naivasha are supplying China with constant donkey meat.

 - Pet domestication has remained a preserve for family people today.
-The housing deficit in Kenya has made pet keeping to be an affluent culture.
+The housing deficit in Kenya has made pet keeping to be a rich culture.

 The Probable Future of Livestock Farming in Kenya

 More and more Kenyans are consuming spaces and competing with livestock for land, which supports the growth of grass, dwelling, and water.
 This trend could pose a food crisis in the future.

 The answer to successful livestock farming in Kenya lies in digital innovations through the following perspectives.